Thursday, 11 August 2022

 Dambulla Royal Cave Temple and Golden Temple / Buddhist temple, Dambulla, Sri Lanka.

 The Visit to this Dambulla Royal Cave Temple also known as Golden Temple at Dambulla in Sri Lanka was a part of Sri Lanka’s ( Ezha Nadu ) Paadal Petra sthalangal Visit scheduled between 28th November to 2nd December 2013.
-Utilising this opportunity, we have Visited some, Shiva, Murugan, Amman Temples and Epic Ramayan associated sites of Sri Lanka.
+Utilizing this opportunity, we have Visited some, Shiva, Murugan, and Amman Temples, and Epic Ramayan associated sites of Sri Lanka.

 The Dambulla Royal Cave Temple or Golden Temple is one of the World heritage sites ( 1991 ) of Sri Lanka.
 As per the historians, this Cave temple consists of natural caves, which are used by the human beings, during prehistoric period, before the arrival of Buddhism to Sri Lanka.
 Prehistoric burial site with human skeletons were found at Ibbankatuwa near Dambulla.